 Animals ARE souls-a living being, not animals HAVE souls-an immaterial, invisible, no substance, deathless something.
 In Genesis 1:20; 1:21; 1:24; 1:30, most translations try to hide this.
 WHY?
-Why is it "living creature" when used referring to animals and "soul" when used referring to a person?
-There is no excuse or defense for it.
-It is a deliberate attempt by the translators, who did not believe God's word as it is, to mislead; all Bible teachers should point this out to all they teach [James 3:1].
-If "the living soul" [nehphesh] is the immortal part of a person, then bugs, all sea creatures, all birds, and all animals have an immortal soul.
+Why is it translated "living creature" when used referring to animals, and the same word is changed and translated "soul" when used referring to a person?
+There is no excuse or defense for it; it is a deliberate attempt by the translators, who did not believe God's word as it is, to mislead; all Bible teachers should point this out to all they teach (James 3:1).
+If "the living soul" (nehphesh) is the immortal part of a person, then bugs, all sea creatures, all birds, and all animals have an immortal soul.
 In Genesis "Living soul" is used more of these creatures than it is of man.

-Passages in which soul [nehphesh] is speaking of animals being souls
+Passages in which soul (nehphesh) is speaking of animals being souls but is deliberately hid from the English readers that the word nehphesh-souls is used.

-1. Genesis 1:20 "Then God said, Let the waters swarm with swarms of living souls [soul-nehphesh, used referring to animals]"
+1. Genesis 1:20 "Then God said, Let the waters swarm with swarms of living souls (soul-nehphesh, used referring to animals)."